 1. Should I Get an Adjustable- or Fixed-Rate Loan?

 Just like you would with any major purchase or investment, it’s recommended that you first check your credit report and score to see what lenders will see when they run a credit check.
-Consumers are entitled to a free credit report every 12 months from one of the three major credit bureaus: Equifax, TransUnion and Experian.
+Consumers are entitled to a credit report at no charge every 12 months from one of the three major credit bureaus: Equifax, TransUnion and Experian.
 Look over your report for errors, and be sure to correct them before applying for a mortgage.
 You may also want to take steps in improving your credit score in order to receive a more favorable interest rate on your loan.

 3. What Is an Appraisal, and Do I Need One?